-The IEI Group holds capital for the market risk arising from exposures classified as trading for regulatory purposes.
-Such capital allocation is calculated according to the standardised approach.
+The IEI Group has been holding capital for the market risk arising from exposures classified as trading for regulatory purposes.
+Such capital allocation was calculated according to the standardised approach.
+Due to the fact that trading exposures have all been closed during 2017, market risk capital requirements were exclusively related to foreign currencies exposures on 31 December 2017.